lavaeater/suburban-commando/README.md

 ### *Towers One <- doing now*
 #### Mechanics
 Towers aren't just towers, it's about *family* as well.
 No. I mean, it's a whole package, it's building, its types of towers, it's the tower shooting and so on.
 Well, So far, I have managed to create a tower model, placing it, now it needs some AI and some shooting mechanics.
 We'll start simple with a kind of not very good tower that shots every now and then.
 In the end, I would also *love* to have **funny** towers, shooting poop grenades and whatnot.

+Tower shooting thingie.

 - [x] Create a tower model
 - [ ] Player should be able to place the tower on the map
 - [ ] Tower should be able to target enemies